Process of Filing for Bankruptcy in Singapore & What’s Next?

 For more information on these 4 methods, please refer to our article on getting out of bankruptcy.

-What are the Alternatives to Filing For Bankruptcy?
+What are Some Alternatives to Filing For Bankruptcy?

 Debt Repayment Scheme (DRS)

-Nonetheless, filing for bankruptcy may not be the end-all be-all.
+Nonetheless, filing for bankruptcy may not be the be-all and end-all.

-If you have a regular income and owe debts not exceeding S$100,000 (subject to other conditions as well), the court may refer you to the Debt Repayment Scheme (DRS) upon the bankruptcy application.
+If you have a regular income and owe debts not exceeding S$150,000 (subject to other conditions as well), the court may refer you to the Debt Repayment Scheme (DRS) upon the bankruptcy application.

 The DRS is a pre-bankruptcy alternative that allows you to avoid declaring bankrupt and repay your debts.